 From what I understand, glyphosate works by disrupting an enzyme pathway essential to plants.
 And we’ve been told by the many chemical companies who use it – that since this pathway does not exist in animals, glyphosate is considered relatively safe for humans and wildlife.
 But even this too is being contested as this California lawsuit charges; that Monsanto is guilty of deliberate falsification and is concealing the fact that glyphosate is harmful to humans and animals.

 Granted this all sounds conspiratorial and confusing to the extreme.
 And I’m certainly NOT implying that the whole field of invasion biology is without merit – but it’s pretty clear any research in which chemical companies like Monsanto have had a hand (either directly or indirectly) cannot be called neutral.
-I realize that while Theodoropoulos’s book is regarded by many as a “heroic expose on the corporate hijacking of an academic discipline”, there are many who point out that his theories are highly controversial, and that his research has yet to be published in credentialed scientific journals.

-So is it really so conspiratorial to suggest that the chemical industry is foisting anti-invasive propaganda on us that fattens their pockets?
-Perhaps here is good time to note, as journalist Cockburn did, that last year in the US alone, “the federal government spent more than $2 billion to fight the alien invasion, up to half of which was budgeted for glyphosate and other poisons.”
+But is it really so conspiratorial to suggest that the chemical industry is foisting anti-invasive propaganda on us that fattens their pockets?
+Perhaps here is a good time to note, as journalist Cockburn did, that last year in the US alone, “the federal government spent more than $2 billion to fight the alien invasion, up to half of which was budgeted for glyphosate and other poisons.”
 Seems pretty profitable to me.

-In the next post l’ll examine how pervasive the use of their toxic poisons in our city and provincial parks actually is.
+In the next post, l’ll examine how pervasive the use of their toxic poisons in our city and provincial parks actually is.
 We’ll explore how and why their use is increasing – and where we as citizens are willing to draw the line between safety and risk.

 - The New Wild: Why Invasive Species Will Be Nature’s Salvation